pkgcore/pkgcheck/README.rst

 Dependencies
 ============

-pkgcheck is developed alongside pkgcore.
+pkgcheck is developed alongside pkgcore_.
 To run the development version of pkgcheck you will need the development version of pkgcore.
-Otherwise the 0.x version numbers need to match.

 The metadata.xml checks require either xmllint (installed as part of libxml2) or the python bindings to libxml2 (installed as part of